Covariant Symanzik identities: Vector bundles

 \subsection{Twisted holonomy}

 The definition of the holonomy along a continuous path which we just gave is natural, but it depends only on the discrete path which underlies it.
-It is perhaps one of the contributions of the present work to propose a definition of the holonomy along a continuous-time trajectory in a graph which is genuinely dependent on its continuous time structure.
+We propose a definition of the holonomy along a continuous-time trajectory in a graph which is genuinely dependent on its continuous time structure.

 In order to give this definition, we need to introduce a new ingredient.
-From the bundle $\F$, we can form a new bundle $\End(\F)$ such that for all $a\in \U\cup \E$, the fibre of $\End(\F)$ over $a$ is
+From the bundle $\F$, we can form a new bundle $\End(\F)$ such that for all $a\in \V\cup \E$, the fibre of $\End(\F)$ over $a$ is

 the vector space of $\K$-linear endomorphisms of $\F_{a}$.
 We give a name to some sections of this new bundle.